 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the period from 1981 to 2010.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals.

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through April 30, 2015.
-Please note that the scale is different for the 30-day map.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through May 1, 2016.

-According to the U.S. Geological Survey WaterWatch for Virginia, average stream flow values for April 2015 at 152 stream gages in Virginia and just beyond the state border were in the normal range at about 52 percent of gages, below normal at about 3 percent, above normal at about 45 percent (with much-above-normal readings for the month a few gages in western Virginia).
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for April 2016 at 153 stream gages in Virginia and just beyond the state border were in the normal range at 28% of gages, below normal at 41%, and much below normal at 31%.
 The color-coded, flow-percentile map for this period is shown below.
 The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 D0 = abnormally dry;